j3rrywan9/django-study/README.md

 Django ships built-in backends for its own template system, creatively called the Djang template language (DTL), and for the popluar alternative [Jinja2](http://jinja.pocoo.org/).

+### Configuration
+Templates engines are configured with the **TEMPLATES** setting.
+It's a list of configurations, one for each engine.
+The default value is empty.

+**BACKEND** is a dotted Python path to a template engine class implementing Django's template backend API.
+The built-in backends are **django.template.backends.django.DjangoTemplates** and **django.template.backend.jinja2.Jinja2**.

+**DIRS** defines a list of directories where the engine should look for template source files, in search order.

+**APP_DIRS** tells whether the engine should look for templates inside installed applications.
+Each backend defines a conventional name for the subdirectory inside applications where its templates should be stored.

 The **django.template.loader** module defines two functions to load templates.
 ```python
 get_template(template_name, dirs=_dirs_undefined, using=None)